- Community Engagement Sessions

 Increasing the speed on Railway Avenue East would not be an option, the town would sooner decrease speed limits in residential areas than increase speed limits elsewhere.

-Construction of a road on top of the dike would require the dike to be built to a much higher standard in a few areas, including the fill, dike side slopes, roadway geometry, guardrails, etc. These standards would be required for vehicle loading and roadway considerations, which would significantly increase the cost of the dike; thus, this measure was discounted.
-Constructing a road on top of the dike would also cause a significant impact on adjacent properties due to the footprint.
+Construction of a road on top of the Berm would require the dike to be built to a much higher standard in a few areas, including the fill, dike side slopes, roadway geometry, guardrails, etc. These standards would be required for vehicle loading and roadway considerations, which would significantly increase the cost of the dike; thus, this measure was discounted.
+Constructing a road on top of the Berm would also cause a significant impact on adjacent properties due to the footprint.

 Why is there no increase in travel times on the alternate routes with the 2-block closure of Riverside Drive?